 Sometimes Ange and Lukas perform alone but there is a small band of Archie Churchill-Moss, Ciaran Algar and Evan Carson with additional vocals from Nancy Kerr, Kathryn Roberts and Steve Pledger.
 Even so, the accompaniments are restrained and the songs are out front where they should be.
 Not to belittle its predecessors but Findings could be Ange’s best album.

 Some copies of Findings carry a sticker which can be matched with another to win a (possibly) fabulous prize.
 Mine reads PHMOI.
 If you have the matching half, please let me know and we can split the loot.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the ANGE HARDY & LUKAS DRINKWATER – Findings link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the ANGE HARDY & LUKAS DRINKWATER – Findings link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 With Oscar fever rising to a climax it’s time to say “Welcome To The Folkies” – the 2016 Folking Awards.
 We’ve sifted through the albums and performances of 2015 – always a long and difficult task punctuated by bouts of thumb-wrestling to settle disputes.
 Adopting the pattern followed by everyone else, here, in no order of precedence, are our nominations.
 With the exception of one category we have restricted our choices to British acts.